Lamellar ichthyosis: Presentation

-With increasing age, the scaling tends to be concentrated around joints in areas such as the groin, the armpits, the inside of the elbow and the neck.
+With increasing age, the scaling tends to become concentrated around joints in areas such as the groin, the armpits, the inside of the elbow, and the neck.
 The scales often tile the skin and may resemble fish scales.

 Collodion baby

 In medicine, the term collodion baby applies to newborns who appear to have an extra layer of skin (known as a collodion membrane) that has a collodion-like quality.
-It is a descriptive term, not a specific diagnosis or disorder (as such, it is a syndrome).
+It is a descriptive term, not a specific diagnosis or disorder; as such, it is a syndrome.

 Appearance and treatment at birth

-The appearance is often described as a shiny film looking like a layer of Vaseline.
+The appearance is often described as a shiny film that resembles a layer of Vaseline.
 The eyelids and mouth may have the appearance of being forced open due to the tightness of the skin.
-There can be associated eversion of the eyelids (ectropion).
+There can also be associated eversion of the eyelids (ectropion).

 Collodion babies can have severe medical consequences, mainly because the baby can lose heat and fluid through the abnormal skin.
 This can lead to hypothermia and dehydration.
-Strategies to prevent these problems are the use of emollients or nursing the baby in a humidified incubator.
-There is also an increased risk of skin infection and mechanical compression, leading to problems like limb ischemia.
-There is also a risk of intoxication by cutaneous absorption of topical products, for example salicylate intoxication (similar to aspirin overdose) due to keratolytics.
+Strategies to prevent these problems include the use of emollients or nursing the baby in a humidified incubator.
+There is an increased risk of skin infection and mechanical compression, leading to problems like limb ischemia.
+There is also a risk of intoxication by cutaneous absorption of topical products; for example, salicylate intoxication (similar to aspirin overdose) due to keratolytics.

 The condition is not thought to be painful or in itself distressing to the child.
 Nursing usually takes place in a neonatal intensive care unit, and good intensive care seems to have improved the prognosis markedly.
 The collodion membrane should peel off or "shed" 2 to 4 weeks after birth, revealing the underlying skin disorder.

 The condition can resemble but is different from harlequin type ichthyosis.

 Long term course

 The appearance can be caused by several skin diseases, and it is most often not associated with other birth defects.
 In most cases, the baby develops an ichthyosis or ichthyosis-like condition or other rare skin disorder.

-Most cases (approximately 75%) of collodion baby will go on to develop a type of autosomal recessive congenital ichthyosis (either lamellar ichthyosis or congenital ichthyosiform erythrodema).
+Most cases (approximately 75%) of collodion baby will go on to develop a type of autosomal recessive congenital ichthyosis (either lamellar ichthyosis or congenital ichthyosiform erythroderma).

 In around 10% of cases the baby sheds this layer of skin and has normal skin for the rest of its life.
 This is known as self-healing collodion baby.

 The remaining 15% of cases are caused by a variety of diseases involving keratinization disorders.
 Known causes of collodion baby include ichthyosis vulgaris and trichothiodystrophy.
 Less well documented causes include Sjögren-Larsson syndrome, Netherton syndrome, Gaucher disease type 2, congenital hypothyroidism, Conradi syndrome, Dorfman-Chanarin syndrome, ketoadipiaciduria, koraxitrachitic syndrome, ichthyosis variegata and palmoplantar keratoderma with anogenital leukokeratosis.
 Since many of these conditions have an autosomal recessive inheritance pattern, they are rare and can be associated with consanguinity.

 Tests that can be used to find the cause of collodion baby include examination of the hairs, blood tests and a skin biopsy.